rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Overview of creating a MATCH query<br>

-  The following diagram shows a basic overview of creating a query:
+  The following diagram shows a broad outline of creating a query:
   <br>

   ![API Image](/images/match.png)<br>&nbsp;